ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Methodology

 \subsection{Putting Together the ASiT Framework}

 For a given spectrogram, two augmented views are generated and passed to the teacher network.
-The corrupted version of the two views are obtained and passed to the student network.
+The masked version of the two views are obtained and passed to the student network.
 The output of the data tokens from the backbone of the student network is passed to both the reconstruction and local contrastive learning projection heads.
 The reconstruction loss $\mathcal{L}(\mathbf{\theta})_{\rm recons}$ is calculated between the reconstructed spectrograms and the original spectrograms.
 In addition, the local contrastive learning loss $\mathcal{L}(\mathbf{\theta})_{\rm lcl}$ is calculated by matching the output of the data tokens from the student network to the data tokens from the teacher network.
 Finally, the global contrastive learning loss $\mathcal{L}(\mathbf{\theta})_{\rm gcl}$ is calculated by matching the cross representation of the two augmented views corresponding to the class token from the student and teacher, respectively.
-The overall loss is then estimated as follows: $\mathcal{L}(\mathbf{\theta}) = \alpha_1 \mathcal{L}(\mathbf{\theta})_{\rm recons} + \alpha_2 \mathcal{L}(\mathbf{\theta})_{\rm lcl} + \alpha_3 \mathcal{L}(\mathbf{\theta})_{\rm gcl} $, where $\alpha_{1, \ldots, 3}$ are the scaling factors of our multi-task objective function, which are set to 1 for simplicity.
+The overall loss is then estimated as follows:

+where $\alpha_{1, \ldots, 3}$ are the scaling factors of our multi-task objective function, which are set to 1 for simplicity.
 We combine the losses of the three pre-text tasks using simple averaging.
 We believe further improvements can be gained by optimising the weighted sum of the losses or by incorporating the uncertainty weighting approach \cite{kendall2018multi}.
-Refer to the overall architecture in Figure \ref{fig:arch}.